drkameleon/nim-webview/README.md

 The purpose of this repo is to support the new version of the webview and replace: https://github.com/oskca/webview

-Ah, and make a suitable, drop-in replacement for the obsolete version used for [Arturo](https://github.com/arturo-lang/arturo)'s webview component/library.
+Plus, make a suitable, drop-in replacement for the obsolete version used for [Arturo](https://github.com/arturo-lang/arturo)'s webview component/library.

+Ah, I forgot: and all of this without any dependencies or accompanying DLLs whatsoever.
+You just compile and ship.

 ## Example